insight-centre/saffron/FORMATS.md

 ### Taxonomy ([taxonomy.json](https://gitlab.insight-centre.org/saffron/saffron/blob/saffron_development/examples/output_files/taxonomy.json))

 This file represents the whole taxonomy.
 Each element describes a term and how it is related to other terms in the taxonomy.
 The file contains the following attributes:
+* `root`: The term string of this term or "HEAD_TERM" for the root of the taxonomy
 * `score`: The weighting given to the root term
 * `linkScore`: The likelihood of the link from this term to its root being correct
 * `children`: A list of children of this node (these are also Taxonomy objects)